 In fact, it’s fair to say Atomic had already come further than most as its tenth anniversary approached.
 Sure, there had been a reworking of the recipe as part of a wider evolution of the Gage Roads lineup in late 2014, but it’s the middle of 2019 that will be regarded as ground zero as it evolves from a single beer into a whole new brewing company, Atomic Beer Project.

 Starting with the beer – sorry, beers – first.
 The Pale Ale remains but has been given a bold new look and is now the starting point from which the Atomic team have been given license to take its DNA – hop forward yet balanced – and expand upon it to create an entire range.

 The first stablemate to appear as a permanent fixture was an IPA in cans and on tap, picking up an AIBA gold straight off the bat.
 The launch of the new brand was also celebrated with a limited release IIPA in tallboy tinnies.
 Looking ahead, expect more beers in which brewers explore the ever-diversifying world of hops, both up and down the alcohol scale and in various styles too.

 In essence, by creating Atomic Beer Project as a standalone brand, it frees the team to create beers that wouldn’t sit right within the broad appeal parameters under which Gage Roads operates.
-That said, just as Gage brands like Single Fin are there to ease drinkers into craftier realms of the beer world, the intention with the offshoot is to demystify hoppier beers for the vast majority of drinkers yet to encounter their first IPA – something that will become a whole lot easier once the most exciting part of the project comes to life.
+That said, just as Gage brands like Single Fin are there to ease drinkers into craftier realms of the beer world, the intention with the offshoot is to demystify hoppier beers for the vast majority of drinkers yet to encounter their first IPA.

 From beer to brand to brewery, it’s been quite the opening decade for Atomic.
 And it feels like the story is really only just beginning.